Rajesh426/Time-Series-of-Price-Anomaly-Detection-Using-Auto-Encoders/README.md

 Anomaly are selected based on theanomalies will be outside the interval mean - 3 * Standard deviation and mean + 3 * Standard deviation <br>
 ## Data ##
 Here Data is extracted from the expedia dataset only one hotel is selected and that too USA location.
 So we will clear understanding of tax and exchange rate <br>
+Data filter.csv is the data file extracted from the expedia kaggle competition <br>